Evaluation Manager, Middle School/High School

 Our goal is to help students be successful in the least restrictive environment.

-This is my second year in the role of special education evaluation manager, and my eighth year in the Stewartville School District.
-I have a degree from Augburg College in social studies education, an M.Ed. from the University of Illinois at Urbana-Champaign in Special Education, and an Director of Special Education license from Hamline University.
-I have taught in the Stewartville district, as well as several other districts in and outside the state of Minnesota through the years.
+This is my third year in the role of special education evaluation manager, and my ninth year in the Stewartville School District.
+I have a degree from Augburg College in Social Studies education and Sociology, an M.Ed. from the University of Illinois at Urbana-Champaign in Special Education, and an Director of Special Education license from Hamline University.
+I have taught in the Stewartville district, as well as several other districts in and outside of Minnesota through the years.